India's benchmark stock index hits record high as COVID-19 vaccinations surge

 Declining cases and easing of pandemic-induced restrictions have also contributed to both the indexes gaining more than 1.7% so far this month.

-Maruti Suzuki (MRTI.NS) jumped 2.5% and was among the top percentage gainers on the Nifty 50.
+Maruti Suzuki jumped 2.5% and was among the top percentage gainers on the Nifty 50.

 Investors will also be looking at U.S. Federal Reserve Chair Jerome Powell’s appearance before Congress later in the day, for more clarity on the central bank’s surprise hawkish shift last week.